jmcateer/grunt-qunit-missed/README.md

 #### options.htmlReport
 Type: `String`
+No Default value

 Specify where the location for the report to be located.
+This should be the same location as your Istanbul html reports.
+This location is used to find files with coverage as well as output location.

-#### options.fileNamer
+#### options.teamName
-Type: `Function`
+Type: `String`
-Default value: `function (url) { return path.basename(url).replace(/\.html(.*)$/, ''); }`
+Default value: ``

-Specify a function that converts test URLs into destination filenames.
-Note that filenames are automatically prefixed with 'TEST-' and given a '.xml' extension.
-The default implementation uses the name of the HTML test-runner, discarding the query string.
+Specify a name to be displayed at the head of the report.

-#### options.classNamer
+#### options.htmlTemplate
-Type `Function`
+Type `String`
-Default value: `function (moduleName, url) { return moduleName.replace(/[\\|\/]/g, '.').replace(/\s+/g, '_'); }`

-Specify a function that converts the supplied module name and URL into the value used in the report's 'classname' attribute.
-Note that if the test did not belong to a module, the string `'global'` will be passed.
-In order to be compliant, the function should ensure that the resulting value represents full classpaths as you might see in Java, such as `my.example.package.someFile` or `com.example.coolthings.Sorter`; the main restriction is that folders or packages must be separated by dots.
-These enable tools such as Jenkins to group the tests and provide an interface to drill down into the results.
+Default value: `"node_modules/grunt-qunit-missed/html/Template_Missing_File_Report.html"`

+Specify a templated file for the output of the results.

 ## Release History
 _(Nothing yet)_